 Access and licensing

-Both staff and students have access to use PebblePad for their own personal or professional use.
+Both staff and students have access to use PebblePad through single sign on.

 To request PebblePad access for your LMS subject, lecturers/subject coordinators can submit a Learning Environments Support Ticket.
 You will need to undergo a consultation with a Learning Environments representative as part of this process, to discuss your needs.